Sergio Garcia: Flame still burns strongly for Fireballs captain

 With the tension at its highest on the final day, he played an incredible shot to lash his ball from beside a tree trunk all the way to the 16th green – memorably sprinting after the ball to see the result.

-Garcia finished second to Tiger by a single stroke, and it seemed inevitable that Majors glory would soon follow.
-But, despite another 22 top-10 finishes during his career, he has entered the winner’s circle at the Majors just once so far.
+Garcia finished second to Tiger by a single stroke, and it seemed inevitable that major glory would follow.
+He has 22 top-10 finishes in majors during his career.

-In 2002, he achieved the rare feat of finishing in the top 10 at all four Majors, but the closest he came to winning was a fourth place at the US Open.
+In 2002, he achieved the rare feat of finishing in the top 10 at all four majors.

-Throughout the first decade of the century, Garcia was one of golf’s nearly men in the sport’s biggest championships.
-Away from the Majors, however, he was a regular winner in the USA, Europe, and beyond.
+Throughout the first decade of the century, Garcia was a constant on the leaderboards of golf's biggest major championships.
+He was also a regular winner in the USA, Europe, and beyond.

-In the 2017 Masters, he shared the lead at halfway and after the third round.
-But he had to battle back from two shots down on the final day to tie with England’s Justin Rose.
-Garcia had a putt to win on the 18th but missed from about three feet.
+He shared the lead after the third round, but had to battle back from two shots down on the final day to tie with England’s Justin Rose after 72 holes.

 Garcia admitted at the time: “I don’t feel any different.
 I’m obviously thrilled about what has happened, but I’m still the same goofy guy, so that’s not going to change.